 Eneba, Gamivo, G2A, and Kinguin’s online marketplaces are similar to eBay but for game keys.

 They let third parties sell game keys for Playstation, Xbox, Nintendo, PC, etc. Prices on the games offered on these sites are often heavily discounted.

 Buyers don’t have to wait weeks or months for discounts on Origin, Steam, or other similar sites to buy games.
 They can at any time buy games on marketplaces like Kinguin where prices are always lower.

 Kinguin is only a marketplace.
 It connects buyers and sellers.
 All game keys on site are from third-party sellers who have put those items up for sale.

 Here is what you need to know if you wish to sell on Kinguin:

 - Kinguin has payout issues and didn’t pay their sellers for a long time.
 Some are still waiting to get their money.
 You can read more about it in my Kinguin payout delays post.

-- For every sold key there is an 11% + 0.35 € fee for selling (there are also seller tiers and old debts agreements so the fee may vary).
+- For every sold key there is an 15% + 0.3 € fee for selling (it can be less depending on your seller tier).

 - There is no cost for adding keys to the product listing